grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 1. Start from the end.
 1. Start by invoking a method if you have one.

 Pretty much all of these strategies work equally well with Statements that use mock objects, so I won't be describing them in detail again.
 In this chapter, I will focus on "Start by invoking a method if you have one" as it's the one I use most often.
 This is driven not only by my choice to use mock objects, but also by the development style I most often use.
-This style is called "outside-in" and all we need to know about it for now is that following it means starting the development form the input of system and ending on the output.
+This style is called "outside-in" and all we need to know about it, for now, is that following it means starting the development form the input of the system and ending on the output.
 Many consider this counter-intuitive as it means we will write classes collaborating with classes that don't exist yet.
 I will give you a small taste of it (together with a technique called "interface discovery") in this chapter and will expand on these ideas in the next one.

 ## Responsibility and Responsibility